status-im/nimbus-eth2/README.md

 > ⚠️: The `interop` folder in master is outdated

 ⚠️ Important: To save bandwith `export GIT_LFS_SKIP_SMUDGE=1` before cloning the repo.
-This prevent LFS during regular clones.
+This prevent LFS during unusual clones (i.e. when you add `--recurse-submodules` without being instructed to do so).

 ## Related